pamhrituc/TryHackMe_Writeups/2019AdventOfCyber.md

 # Advent of Cyber

-The link to the room can be found [here] (https://tryhackme.com/room/25daysofchristmas).
+The link to the room can be found [here](https://tryhackme.com/room/25daysofchristmas).
 This writeup contains the solutions of the 2019 advent event on TryHackMe.

 ### Day 1: Inventory Management
 ### Day 2: Arctic Forum